pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

-To provide a calibration curve of OD, that maps optical density (OD) values obtained from a microplate reader to corresponding values obtained from a spectrophotometer, the file should be provided to KinBiont as a CSV file contains two columns:
+To provide a calibration curve of OD, that maps optical density (OD) values obtained from a microplate reader to corresponding values obtained from a spectrophotometer, the file should be provided to Kinbiont as a CSV file contains two columns:
 - `Raw_Microplate_OD`: Optical density values measured using a microplate reader.
 - `Real_Spectrophotometer_OD`: Optical density values measured using a real spectrophotometer.